mikaelamcnamara/ezyDonate/README.md

 # ezyDonate
-Android Application designed to remotely connect charity communities with donors
+An Android Application designed to remotely connect charity communities with donors